 I was successful in starting a family with Hashimoto’s – you can be too.

-Need guidance for a successful pregnancy?
+Do you have Hashimoto’s Thyroiditis and need guidance for a successful pregnancy?

 So, if you read this whole post and some lightbulbs are going off for you…good.